Mental Health Facilities Big Spring, TX

 Permian Basin Community Centers For Mh/mr - 40.6 miles from Big Spring, TX

 Permian Basin Community Centers For Mh/mr is a mental health clinic in Midland, TX, located at 401 East Illinois Avenue, 79701 zip code area.
-Permian Basin Community Centers For Mh/mr provides outpatient treatment and telemedicine/telehealth.
-Permian Basin Community Centers For Mh/mr offers trauma therapy, behavior modification and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
-Permian Basin Community Centers For Mh/mr also supports children/adolescents with serious emotional disturbance, people with serious mental illness and seniors or older adults.
-Additional services offered at Permian Basin Community Centers For Mh/mr include housing services, supported housing and supported employment.
+Permian Basin Community Centers For Mh/mr provides telemedicine/telehealth and outpatient treatment.
+Permian Basin Community Centers For Mh/mr offers psychotropic medication, cognitive behavioral therapy and trauma therapy to adults, young adults and children / adolescents.
+Permian Basin Community Centers For Mh/mr also supports transitional age young adults, veterans and seniors or older adults.
+Additional services offered at Permian Basin Community Centers For Mh/mr include case management, supported employment and supported housing.

 Learn More